 Some modern FP&A software vendors try to solve the limitations of Excel through imitation.
+But unfortunately, it’s quite the opposite.
 Many go to great lengths to try and recreate the familiar feel, flexibility and performance of Excel, but they never duplicate the full Excel experience.
-Quite the opposite; they almost always require extensive training and a steep learning curve—especially for business users.
+They almost always require extensive training and a steep learning curve—especially for business users.

 - a single source of truth, made possible by a centralized database